 “Infrastructure as Code” is a tenet of the DevOps community.
 But treating Infrastructure as Code is a tall order.
 Development practices have also evolved rapidly and nowadays that means continuous integration, automated tests and more.
 We’ll make a brief introdution to Chef, a well-known IT automation tool, and use it to illustrate the state of the art.

 Taste Test, by Matt Jaynes, is a book that uses a simple scenario to compare Ansible, SaltStack, Chef and Puppet.
 InfoQ talked with Matt to know more about his thoughts on configuration management.

-Configuration management tools are a hot topic on the DevOps community and IT organizations in general.
+Configuration management tools are a hot topic on IT.
 InfoQ reached out to users of each of the major tools (Ansible, CFEngine, Chef, Puppet and SaltStack) to ask them about their experiences.
-Why did they choose a given tool?
-How was the tool introduced in the organization?
-These are some of the questions they answered.

 Matt Callanan has been pushing the boundaries of Agile software development and most recently he extended that journey to DevOps.
 InfoQ caught up with Matt to find out more about his experiences.
 1